marcelorbenites/live-ticker/README.md

 * Taking advantage of application's architecture it is simple to implement a push-to-sync mechanism using [Google Cloud Messaging] (https://developers.google.com/cloud-messaging/) instead of pooling the informaton from server like we do right now.
 * A custom server would allow us to reduce bandwidth usage by returning only the updated/new live ticker entries for a match (if-modified-since would help on that).
 I've started by using a skip mechanism provided by MongoLab REST API but end up abandoning this approach.
 Since I would skip entries already persisted in the local database I would never get an update if an entry changes remotely.

-## Beta Distribution

-In order to easily share a beta distribution of the application a comma separated email file (**beta\_distribution\_emails.txt**) may be edited and the following command issued from terminal:

-    ./gradlew assembleRelease crashlyticsUploadDistributionRelease